djhmateer/djhmateer.github.io/_posts/2021-04-19-a17 login and password security.md

 ## Geolocation

 If you know your site should only be accessed by people in the UK, then a simple geo-lookup on the IP is a simple win.

-## Help suggest a password - machine-generated password

-This is nice - generate some words (which haven't been compromised before)

 ## Expire